-POTENTIAL HAZARD Excessive debris and damaged or missing rubber baffles can cause the engine and hydraulic system to overheat.
-WHAT CAN HAPPEN Excessive debris around the engine cooling air intake and inside of the pump drive belt compartment can create a fire hazard.
-HOW TO AVOID THE HAZARD Clean all debris from inside of pump drive belt compartment daily.
-IMPORTANT: BEFORE STARTING ENGINE CLEAN GRASS FROM PUMP DRIVE BELT COMPARTMENT.
-CHECK MORE OFTEN IN DRY CONDITIONS.Information located: • On console decal 103-0166 be a) Stop engine and remove key. b) Air-cooled units - Clean all debris from rotating engine air intake s from around engine shrouding. creen and c) Clean all debris from inside of pump drive belt compartment.
-Air-cooled units - Inspect rubber engine baffles for proper fit.
-Rep necessary. place if e) Kawasaki Liquid-cooled units - Wipe debris from screen in engine Rotate engine cover forward and wipe debris from radiator core a Inspect seals in engine cover and replace as necessary.
+Service Interval: Daily or more often in dry conditions PC DTENTIAL HAZARD • Excessive debris and damaged or missing rubber baffles can cause the engine and hydraulic system to overheat.
+W HAT CAN HAPPEN • Excessive debris around the engine cooling air intake and inside of the pump drive belt compartment can create a fire hazard. нс OW TO AVOID THE HAZARD • Clean all debris from inside of pump drive belt • compartment daily. ( IMPORTANT: Information located: 40 7 41111 CLEAN GRASS FROM PUMP On console decal 103- ignition switch 1971 behind DRIVE BELT COMPARTMENT.
+CHECK MORE OFTEN IN DRY • On decal 1-633462 be hind seat on l CONDITIONS.
+E633462 rubber heat shield flap a) Stop engine, wait for all moving parts to stop, and remove b) ) Air-cooled units - Clean all debris from rotating engine air intake screen and from around engine shrouding. c) Clean all debris from inside of pump drive belt compartment. d) Air-cooled units - Inspect rubber engine baffles for proper fit.
+Replace if necessary. e) Kawasaki Liquid-cooled units - Wipe debris from screen in engine cover.
+Rotate engine cover forward and wipe debris from radiate or core as required.
+Inspect seals in engine cover and replace as necessary.
 Clean grass build-up under deck.
-Service Interval: Daily a) Stop engine and remove key. b) Raise deck to the transport (5" cutting height) position.
-Lift the from and support unit using jack stands or equivalent support. ont of unit POTENTIAL HAZARD Raising the mower deck for service or maintenance relying solely on mechanical or hydraulic jacks could be dangerous.
-WHAT CAN HAPPEN The mechanical or hydraulic jacks may not be enough support or may misfunction allowing the unit to fall, which could cause injury.
-HOW TO AVOID THE HAZARD DO NOT rely solely on mechanical or hydraulic jacks for support.
-Use adequate jack stands or equivalent support.
+Service Interval: Daily a) b) Raise deck to the transport (5" cutting height) position.
+I and support unit using jack stands or equivalent support.
+PC DTENTIAL HAZARD • Raising the mower deck for service or maintenance relying solely on mechanical or hydraulic jacks could 14/1 be dangerous.
+HAT CAN HAPPEN • The mechanical or hydraulic jacks may not be enough support or may misfunction allowing the unit to fall, which could cause injury which could cause injury.

-c) Clean out any grass build-up from underside of deck and in discharge chute.
+- DO NOT rely solely on mechanical or hydraulic jacks for support.
+Use adequate jack stands or equivalent support. - c) Clean out any grass build-up from underside of deck and in discharge chute.